 Surgery for IC can involve inserting a small amount of liquid medication (medications used are Heparin, Lignocaine and sodium bicarbonate) into the bladder with a catheter while the patient is under anesthesia.
 The procedure helps to stretch the bladder lining and positively impact the nerves located in the bladder.
 This type of procedure is called badder instillation (or a bladder wash or bath).
 While it can help to decrease pain, it is usually only a temporary solution.
 Surgery may need to be repeated every six months or yearly in order to keep painful symptoms from returning.
 (9) Rarely other surgeries will be needed, including to remove or enlarge the bladder.

-5 Natural Ways to Help Manage Interstitial Cystitis Symptoms
+How to Manage Interstitial Cystitis Symptoms

 1. Follow an Interstitial Cystitis Diet